 If a business has the authorised consignee authorisation, it can receive goods arriving under a T or TIR transit procedure into its customs or temporary storage facility without having to present the goods to Customs.

-Authorisation for the status of authorised consignee and authorisation for the status of authorised consignee for TIR procedure are applied for online in the Authorisation Service via the main page for Customs’ online services.
+Authorisations for the status of authorised consignee, authorisations for the status of authorised consignee for TIR procedure and amendments to valid authorisations are applied for online in the Authorisation and Decisions Service.

 If you are unable to log into the Authorisation Service, contact the Customs Information Service.